The Warning (band): Musical style and influences

+The Warning have been described as a hard rock, heavy metal, alternative metal, post-grunge and alternative rock band.

-The Warning said they listen to "every type of music there is, from classical music to pop".
+The band said they listen to "every type of music there is, from classical music to pop".
 They named Metallica, Muse, My Chemical Romance, Pink Floyd, Queen, Paul McCartney, Neil Peart, David Gilmour, Placebo, Badflower, Paramore, K-pop and J-rock as musical influences.
 Their female artist inspirations include Hayley Williams, Esperanza Spalding, Sheila E., and Lzzy Hale.

 Muse was particularly singled out by all three sisters as one of their heaviest influences.
 They mention having family night watch parties of videos of Muse concerts.
 Daniela (Dany) in particular was heavily inspired by Matt Bellamy, not only his guitar style but also his animated stage presence.
 In one YouTube video, she singles out the guitar riff in Muse's "Supermassive Black Hole" as a key influence and encourages aspiring guitarists to learn the riff.

-The Warning have been described as a rock and hard rock band.